 At Roswell Park, most patients who need a second opinion are seen within a week.

-To contact the Roswell Park Cancer Institute referral service, call 1-800-ROSWELL (1-800-767-9355).
+To contact the Roswell Park Comprehensive Cancer Center referral service, call 1-800-ROSWELL (1-800-767-9355).
 You may also visit the Roswell Park website at www.roswellpark.org and choose Patient Care– Become a Patient.
 The National Cancer Institute also provides helpful tips for getting second opinions.